g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

     - if it is indeed impossible to foresee the computer's next play move or if I can detect a pattern.

 ## Design
 The game was designed for mobile devices with a minimum width of 320px first.
 The styles were then adjusted to larger mobile device screens, tablets and desktop screens.
-The game is responsive on all screensizes.
+The game is responsive on all screen sizes.

 ### Imagery
 The buttons to play the game display an image of the variable they represent.